HarcourtsAcademy/grav-ha-user/pages/05.about/05.faq/05.nz-law/01.nz_law/modular_sidebar.md

 In these circumstances, a complaint can only be made about something that could have been the subject of a complaint under the 1976 Act, and the orders that can be made are restricted to those that would have been available under the 1976 Act.

 ## How can I find out more?{#findoutmore}
-You can find out more in the [consumer section](http://www.reaa.govt.nz/forbuyersandsellers/Pages/ForBuyersandSellers.aspx) of the Real Estate Agents Authority website, or by [contacting the Real Estate Agents Authority](http://www.reaa.govt.nz/Pages/ContactUs.aspx).
+You can find out more via the [Settled website](https://www.settled.govt.nz/), or by [contacting the Real Estate Authority](http://www.rea.govt.nz/contact-us/).